ng-Classic/ng-classic/aio/content/guide/upgrade.md

     </code-example>

 The `bundle.js` file contains your UMD bundle.
-For an example on GitHub, see [UMD Angular Classicbundle][GithubMgechevAngularUmdBundle].
+For an example on GitHub, see [UMD Angular Classic bundle][GithubMgechevAngularUmdBundle].

 </div>